blakenoll/gnarly-graphql/readme.md

 `npm i -g gnarly-graphql`

+# Usage

-Once Installed run the command
+Once Installed run the command:

 `new-gql-server <serverName>`

+to create a new GraphQL server